fkscott/vin-decoder/README.md

 # Vin Decoder

-Built using the [NTHSA Vehicle API](https://vpic.nhtsa.dot.gov/api/), Svelte, and Node.js
+Built using the [NHTSA Vehicle API](https://vpic.nhtsa.dot.gov/api/), Svelte, and Node.js

 This is currently just a work in progress, but I would like to add more error checking for vehicle information, along with more unique styling to the frontend.